SoWieMarkus/TrackmaniaCOTDRestAPI/README.md

 # Trackmania COTD Rest-API

+**IMPORTANT** I am currently extending the api.
+This will affect the endpoints of the api.
+So if you plan using it, be aware that it might change soon! :)

 DISCLAIMER!
 This is NOT an official API!
 Its not related to Nadeo or Trackmania.

 Based on the leaderboard by <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVwwjM2OoIEWwoiKy1CqMY9oKJ2EXqWvch_gPIrOzL8WtsSoYZ-KjsiZpR3Ygt3U08VW9fxFpRyv6R/pubhtml#"> pointerzio</a>.